bisht2311/bisht2311-githubactions_practise/README.md

-This is a GitHub Action practise repo.
+This is a GitHub Action practise repository.